 You can open an IRA with the assistance of investment professionals, such as those at full-service brokerage firms, banks or savings institutions, independent financial planning firms, or insurance companies.
-You can also go directly to a mutual fund company or through a discount brokerage firm.
-In 2020, nearly three-quarters of traditional IRA-owning households held their IRAs through investment professionals, and about three in 10 went directly to a mutual fund company or discount broker.
+You can also go directly to a mutual fund company or use a discount brokerage firm.
+In 2021, three-quarters of traditional IRA-owning households held their IRAs through investment professionals, and about three in 10 went directly to a mutual fund company or discount broker.

 The next step is to decide your investment style.
-If you're a do-it-yourself type of investor, you can decide from a wide range of investments, including exchange-traded funds (ETFs) and mutual funds-whether index or active, whether domestic or international, whether equity or bond focused-as well as individual stocks and bonds and bank deposits.
+If you're a do-it-yourself type of investor, you can decide from a wide range of investments, including exchange-traded funds (ETFs), mutual funds, and closed-end funds-index or active, domestic or international, equity or bond focused-as well as individual stocks and bonds and bank deposits.